rachleejs/PortfolioProjects/README.md

-This repository shows all the projects that I have worked on for the purpose of creating a portfolio and for coursework.
+This repository shows all the projects that I have worked on for creating a portfolio and for coursework.